-As such – make sure that you can contain everything you want to keep in the place you want to keep it – and if not – more decluttering should be done (this time even more ruthless!).
+As such – make sure that you can contain everything you want to keep in the place you want to keep it (the toy bin, for example) – and if not – more decluttering should be done (this time even more ruthless!).

 Step 7 – Take All Decluttered Toys To The Right Place